OPEN SET Privacy FAQ

 How does OPEN SET work to keep people safe from contracting COVID-19?

 Contact tracing.
 OPEN SET provides critical contact tracing information in the event someone tests positive for COVID and/or experiences a concerning exposure.
 In either event, data can be offloaded from this individual’s OPEN SET device only with their approval.
-This allows the COVID Safety Manager to see proximity incidents that cast/crew members may have been involved.
-Covid Safety Managers now possess an additional set of data and information to best respond to the exposure risk.
+This allows the Health Safety Manager to see proximity incidents that cast/crew members may have been involved.
+Health Safety Managers now possess an additional set of data and information to best respond to the exposure risk.

-Can users use their own iPhones?
-Why does OPEN SET require iPhone 11?
+Why does OPEN SET require wearing devices?

 Where does the data collected by the OPEN SET Devices go?